[Time Travel in Kanagawa] Autumn Traditional Performing Arts 2023: Takigi Noh, Yamakita no Ohmineiri, Bunraku Puppet Theater

 ・Website here

-UNESCO registration passes on tradition to the northern peak of the mountain
+UNESCO registration passes on tradition to Yamakita no Omine

-It is thought to be a performing art of the mountain Shugendo rituals, and has only been performed 20 times in the past 160 years.
-The performances of 11 pieces in 8 categories, including the pole dance, the journey, and the purification ritual, have all been passed down orally.
-This year's 21st festival saw more than 80 men, from elementary school children to the elderly, take on the roles of Tengu (long-nosed goblin), lion, Okame (female samurai), Yamabushi (mountain priest), drummer, and flute player, making new history.
+It is believed to be a performing art based on the mountain Shugendo rituals, and has only been performed 20 times in the past 160 years.
+The performances, which consist of 11 acts in 8 categories, including the Stick Dance, Dojyo, and Misogi, have all been passed down orally.
+This year's 21st festival saw over 80 men, from elementary school children to the elderly, take on the roles of Tengu (long-nosed goblin), lion, Okame (female samurai), Yamabushi (mountain priest), drummer, and flute player, making new history.

 Ceremony 9:10-9:40 / Commemorative performance 9:50-11:00 *Finished